Kvrolix/Managing-Offsite-Employee-Activities/FYP/moea_react/IMPORTANT_ERRORS.md

 ## Things To do:

-- complete Teams
+!!!!

+Friday:

 - Create Map
+- User Profile where All teh infromations are stored, worked hours will be stored here two, for each month
+- Every Function should have a success rendered

+Saturday:

+- Support file sharing for document and resource exchange.
+- Add Counting hours for each task
 - Change Login Page
-- Add Counting hours for each task
-- User Profile where All teh infromations are stored, worked hours will be stored here two, for each month
+- Make sure the informations availlable are based on role

+Sunday:

+- complete Teams
 - Ladning Page
 - Clean Up every function
-- Make sure the informations availlable are based on role